tleecsm/Bottop/README.md

 * Ability to join a server and appear online
 * Ability to recognize when a user sends a message
 * Ability to react when a BtR command is given in the chat
+* Ability to modify messages and message history in a channel
 * Ability to modify its profile via user commands
 * Commands:
   * hello
   * bee
   * avatar
+  * purge

 ### Desired Functionality
 Listed below are some of the future functionalities I'd like to implement within BtR